videojs/http-streaming/docs/intro.md

-# HLS Overview
+# Overview
-The HLS project polyfills support for [HTTP Live Streaming](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/Introduction/Introduction.html) (HLS) video format.
+This project supports both [HLS](hls) and [MPEG-DASH](dash) playback in the video.js player.
 This document is intended as a primer for anyone interested in contributing or just better understanding how bits from a server get turned into video on their display.

 ## HTTP Live Streaming
-HLS has two primary characteristics that distinguish it from other video formats:
+[HLS](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/Introduction/Introduction.html) has two primary characteristics that distinguish it from other video formats:

 - Delivered over HTTP(S): it uses the standard application protocol of the web to deliver all its data
 - Segmented: longer videos are broken up into smaller chunks which can be downloaded independently and switched between at runtime